Children feel similar emotions to adults when they lose a loved one, but they may not be able to express it in the same way.

 The honest and direct language reduces confusion, and gives the child or young person all the information that you have.
 It may feel uncomfortable, or like you’re giving them more to worry about, but in reality you’re taking away all the things they could invent on their own when you tell them the truth:

 “I have something very sad and difficult to tell you. **** has died.
-Do you remember I told you they had Coronavirus and that the doctors and nurses were doing everything they could to help them get better?
+Do you remember I told you they had cancer and that the doctors and nurses were doing everything they could to help them get better?
 Well, even though they tried really hard, their illness was too strong and their body could not get better.
 Their lungs stopped working and their heart stopped beating and they died.”

 How children and young people think about death